What Applications use Ring Resonators?

 Ring resonators are a promising class of biological sensors.
 They work by sensing target molecules or bioparticles by detecting changes in their refractive indices in the surrounding medium.
 As these molecules or bioparticles change the refractive index, they change the behavior of light.

-The ring resonator has several properties.
-One is that it has a high quality factor.
-This quality factor is a measure of the resonator's transmission properties.
+The quality factor Q is a measure of the resonator's transmission properties.
 Its intrinsic single-mode nature also allows it to achieve high spectral selectivity.
 There are two types of ring resonators, each with its own characteristics.

 Applications